-Imagine the sites P are post offices and we want to compute the regions that are best served by each post office, when cost to visit a site is a linear function of the Euclidean distance to that site.1 The Voronoi diagram Vor(P) exactly delineates those regions.
-Moreover, it's not hard to generalize the concept of the Voronoi diagram to the case where costs to sites may be determined by different
+Imagine the sites P are post offices and we want to compute regions best served by each post office, when cost to visit a site is a linear function of the Euclidean distance to that site.1 The Voronoi diagram Vor(P) exactly delineates those regions.
+Moreover, it's not hard to generalize the concept of the Voronoi diagram to the case where costs to sites may be determined by different linear functions of the Euclidean distance.
+Voronoi diagrams have also been used by "anthropologists to describe regions of influence of different cultures; by crystallographers to explain the structure of certain crystals and metals; by ecologists to study competition between plants; and by economists to model markets in the U.S. economy."
+[1] They were even used by John Snow to isolate the pump responsible for the 1854 London Cholera outbreak.
+(See Figure 2.)